osmosis-labs/assetlists/README.md

 - This enables **intelligent failover without manual intervention**
 - Optimization happens during chainlist generation based on historical validation data

+**Forcing Override Endpoint Priority:**
-To ensure **only** your specified endpoint is used (no Chain Registry backups):
+To lock your specified endpoint in first position (preventing state-based reordering):
-- Set `"force_rpc": true` in `override_properties` to use only your RPC endpoint
+- Set `"force_rpc": true` in `override_properties` to lock your RPC endpoint in first position
-- Set `"force_rest": true` in `override_properties` to use only your REST endpoint
+- Set `"force_rest": true` in `override_properties` to lock your REST endpoint in first position
-- When forced, state-based optimization is disabled for that endpoint type
+- Chain Registry endpoints are still included as backups, they just won't be promoted to first position.

 This is useful when:
-- You have a highly reliable endpoint that doesn't need backups
+- You have a highly reliable endpoint that should always be tried first
-- You want to prevent the validation algorithm from testing or using alternative endpoints
+- You want to prevent the validation algorithm from reordering your preferred endpoint
-- Chain Registry endpoints are experiencing issues

 ## Zone Example